SWOT-Confluence/input/README.md

 TO DO:
 - PO.DAAC S3 transfer of data functionality is not available for SWOT and needs to be tested
-- Extraction of data needs to be clarified (currently can use a local function)
-- Upload/transfer of data to EFS mounts needs to be implemented
-- Need to clarify time steps for SWOT NetCDF files that are written from SWOT shapefiles
 - Handling of time for nodes -> will nodes have different time stamps than reaches?

 # installation